xenharmonic-devs/sonic-weave/BUILTIN.md

 ### centsColor(*interval*)
 Color based on the size of the interval.
 Hue wraps around every 1200 cents.

+### charCodeAt(*str*, *index*)
+Obtain an integer between 0 and 65535 representing the UTF-16 code unit at the given index.

 ### clear(*scale = $$*)
 Remove the contents of the current/given scale.

 ### clz32(*x*)
 Calculate clz32 x.

+### codePointAt(*str*, *index*)
+Obtain a non-negative integer that is the Unicode code point value of the character starting at the given index.
+Note that the index is still based on UTF-16 code units, not Unicode code points.

 ### colorOf(*interval*)
 Return the color of the interval.